Buttons

 • An application (such as “apply for this job”).

-• An actionable item (such as “get started” with a series of steps on a different page).
+• An actionable item (such as “get started”, linking to a series of steps on a different page).

 • Things of high importance that need additional visual interest (such as “sign up for a tour”).